Harelle: Rouen

-The first violence to break out as a result of the re-imposition of the taxes occurred in Rouen, the second largest city in the kingdom.
+The first violence to break out as a result of the re-imposition of taxes occurred in Rouen.
 On February 24, a group of men led by draper Jean le Gras, began sounding the great bells of the city's commune.
 Another group of men seized and closed the gates of the city, and a large mob quickly filled the streets.
 The mob was drawn largely from the poorest section of the city and was referred to as "la merdaille" (meaning approximately "shit-stinking rabble") by a local chronicler.
-The initial target of the mob was the wealthy, the town's councillors, the churches, and the tax farmers.
+The initial target of the mob was the wealthy, the town's councilors, the churches, and the tax farmers.
 Few people were killed, but there was widespread destruction.
-The mob looted every major building in the city.
-As the day progressed, the leaders of the mob directed the attack against any building thought to contain public records.
-All records containing evidence of rents, lawsuits, debts, rights and privileges were destroyed.
+The mob pillaged every major building in the city, ransacked the courts and the houses of government, and documents listing rents, lawsuits, debts, rights and privileges were destroyed.

-A mob left the city and attacked the nearby Abbey of St. Ouen where they destroyed the gallows and entered the abbey to recover the city's charter, which had been granted to the city by Louis X after a similar rebellion in 1315.
+A mob left the city and attacked the nearby Abbey of St. Ouen where they destroyed the gallows mounted in front and looted the abbey's records to recover the city's charter, which had been granted by Louis X after a similar rebellion in 1315.
 The abbot managed to escape to a nearby castle, but a large part of the abbey was destroyed.
-The charter was put on a large pole and paraded around the city.
-It granted significant individual rights to the citizens, but the document was rarely enforced in the normal times.
-The leaders of the city were rounded up and forced to take an oath and swear to abide by the charter.
+The charter was hung from a tall wooden pole and paraded around the city.
+The city councilors were forced at bladepoint to swear an oath that they would uphold the civil rights promised to Rouen by the charter.
 The riots lasted three days.
 The Archbishop of Rouen William V de Lestranges, who held feudal rights over the city, was captured and forced to renounce his claims to the city.

-The Duke of Burgundy recruited a small army from the garrisons in and around Paris and set out for Rouen accompanied by Charles VI and several other high officials.
-After being gone from the city only two days, they learnt that a far more violent revolt had broken out in Paris, and quickly turned the army to return to the capital.
+The Duke of Burgundy recruited a small army from the loyal garrisons in and around Paris and set out for Rouen accompanied by Charles VI and several other high officials.
+After being gone from the city only two days, they learnt that a far more violent revolt had broken out in Paris and had no choice but to return and take action.